 Scholars in education

 Working in the five focus areas of our strategic plan — innovation, the francophonie, Indigenous rights, educational technology, and equity and social justice — these emerging researchers are making a difference in scholarly and partner communities.
-They have received prestigious scholarships from the Social Sciences and Humanities Research Council, Canadian Institutes of Health Research, Ontario Graduate Scholarship program, Consortium Nationale de formation en santé, and other external public and private funding bodies.
+They have received prestigious scholarships from the Social Sciences and Humanities Research Council, the Canadian Institutes of Health Research, the Ontario Graduate Scholarship program, the Consortium Nationale de formation en santé, and other external public and private funding bodies.

 Meet our emerging researchers